roobyz/scadrial/README.md

 The [password] is an optional command line parameter, however if not provided the script will ask you to enter a password on execution.

-### Part Two: Install on Our "Server"
+### Part Three: Install Scadrial on Our "Machine"

-Once our Scadrial boot media is configured, we can install Mistborn on our server.
+Once our Scadrial boot media is configured, we can install Scadrial and/or Mistborn on our server.
 This can be a physical or virtual machine.
 If we would like to install on a virtual machine, then the boot media created in step one should be a disk image created with a loop device.

-After booting Scadrial on our new host machine, login as the 'mistborn' user and run the following:
+After booting Scadrial on our new host machine, login as the 'mistborn' user and run the following if you would like to install on our existing media:

 ``` bash
 cd scadrial
 sudo ./system_01_networking.sh
 sudo ./system_02_mistborn.sh
 ```

+If we would like to install Scadrial on a new disk drive (i.e. ssd, virtual disk, etc.).
+Then we can adjust our config yaml as needed and repeat Part Two step above on our host system (i.e. physical or virtual machine).

 ## Internet Access